 - Age Requirement: You must be a minimum of 17 years of age as on December 31, 2026.
 There is no upper age limit for B.Tech admission through HPCET.

 - Valid Entrance Exam Rank: A qualifying rank in either HPCET 2026 or JEE Main 2026 is required.
-Students who appeared in either of these exams may participate in HPCET counselling.
+Students who appeared in either exam may participate in HPCET counselling.

-- HP Domicile (for HP State Quota): An HP domicile certificate issued by a competent authority in Himachal Pradesh is mandatory to compete for HP State Quota seats (65% of total seats).
-Students without HP domicile may apply only for the remaining open-quota seats.
+- HP Domicile (for HP State Quota): An HP domicile certificate issued by a competent authority in Himachal Pradesh is mandatory to compete for HP State Quota seats (80% of total seats).
+Students without HP domicile may apply only for All India Quota seats (15% of seats).

 - Category Certificates: Students seeking reservation benefits under SC / ST / OBC-NCL / EWS / PwD must hold valid category certificates issued by a competent HP authority.
 Certificates from other states are not accepted for HP State Quota seats.

-- Appearing Students: Students who appeared in Class 12 in 2026 and are awaiting results may register provisionally.
-Their admission is subject to meeting all eligibility criteria at document verification.
+- Appearing Students: Students who appeared in Class 12 in 2026 and are awaiting results may have registered provisionally.
+Their admission is subject to meeting all eligibility criteria at document verification, including submission of the final marksheet showing the required minimum percentage.

 Reservation of Quotas for HPCET Counselling 2026

-HPCET 2026 counselling seats are first split between HP State Quota and All India / Open Quota, and then further divided by category within the HP State Quota as per Himachal Pradesh government reservation norms.
-Understanding your applicable quota and category saves you from wasting choices on seats you cannot compete for.
+HPCET 2026 counselling seats are first split between the HP State Quota, All India Quota, and NRI Quota, then further divided by category within the HP State Quota as per Himachal Pradesh government reservation norms.
+Understanding your applicable quota and category prevents you from wasting choices on seats you cannot compete for.

 |---|---|---|